saiteja93/certified-aws-developer-associate-notes/1-aws-fundamentals/elb.md

 It costs less to setup your own load balancer but it will be a lot more effort on your end.
 It is integrated with many AWS offerings / services

 #### Types of load balancers on AWS
-* Classic Load Balancer (v1 - older generation - 2009)
+* Classic Load Balancer (v1 - older generation - 2009) -
 * Application Load Balancer (v2 - new generation - 2016)
 * Network Load Balancer (v2 - new generation - 2017)
 * You can setup internal or external ELBs
+* Interval > Response Time out

 #### Health Checks
 * Health checks are crucial for load balancers